ox-it/dataox/userdocs/source/glossary.rst

       produce

    triple store
       A triple store is a database for storing RDF.
-See the `Wikipedia article
+See `the Wikipedia article
       <http://en.wikipedia.org/wiki/Triplestore>`_ for more information.

    Turtle
-      An :term:`RDF serialization`,
+      An :term:`RDF serialization` which is generally found to be more comprehensible to humans than :term:`RDF/XML`.
+See `the Wikipedia article <http://en.wikipedia.org/wiki/Turtle_%28syntax%29>`_ for a more
+      in-depth explanation.

    vocabulary
       A set of :term:`URI` terms that have a commonly-understood interpretation